bandanna2k/parkrun-stats/README.md

 ## Major

 - Replace course_name in ces with an id.
-Next - Add course_id to result

-- Replace course_name in result with an id.
-Next - Add course_id to result

 - Use date as key, rather than event_number for results (easier to delete stuff)